MatthieuDartiailh/eapii/docs/source/get_started/installation.rst

 instruments through the VISA protocol, you will also need to install `PyVISA`_ (> 1.6).

+In order to run the testsuite you will also need py.test and if you want to build the docs you will need sphinx, the sphinx extension napoleon and the sphinx Read the docs theme.
+All can be installed through pip using the following commands :

+    >>> pip install py.test
+    >>> pip install sphinx
+    >>> pip install spinxcontrib.napoleon
+    >>> pip install sphinx_rtd_theme

 .. _future: http://python-future.org/
 .. _Pint: http://pint.readthedocs.org/en